-Teachers are brought out strictly in accordance with PRC laws and regulations on a working Z-visa after their work permit application has been authorized and PU letter of invitation released.
+Teachers are brought out strictly in accordance with PRC laws and regulations on a working Z-visa after their work permit notice has been authorized and released.

 Teachers are not required to be fluent in Chinese and will not be using Chinese in the classroom.
 Outside of the classroom, many people you meet will have a basic understanding of English, however you should make some effort to learn the language to get the most out of the experience.

 Many of our teachers are fresh graduates who had no formal teaching experience before working with us.
 We provide a TEFL course for successful applicants that don’t already have a teaching qualification, so formal teaching experience is not a requirement, although some experience working with children would be helpful.

 Once you’ve returned all the required immigration documents we will translate them into Chinese, set up your online training and begin the notary, legalization and apostille process.
 Once that’s completed we submit the documents to the Foreign Experts Bureau to apply for your work permit.

 From receiving the brochure to being in China can take as little as 5 weeks, it depends on how quickly we receive the necessary documents (including the DBS police background check) and the required notarizations and legalizations that we undertake on your behalf for the work permit and Z-visa application.

 We are only recruiting for positions starting 19 February, 2024.